SHSMJ200/Bargh_ML/tasks.md

 * Connect to GitHub
 * Edit function feature_over_time to plot more beautiful
 * Choose the training data better. not just peak, but also M in summer and ...
-* what is "require"?
+* What is "require"?
 * Add column color to plot better
 * Check mse_computer
 * Choose which features should be in the model training.
 * Pay attention to affecting with delay.
 For example: temperature.
-* how about generation with delay
+* How about generation with delay
 * Add change point detection and choose the training data better
 * Why null data in temperature??
 * Edit "seasonality.yaml" file.
 It's very bad structured!
 * Edit "tables_columns.yaml" file.
 Why each name is repeated twice?
-* accuracy of base model
+* Accuracy of base model
-* pred or predict???
+* Pred or predict???
+* Run Neural Network
+* Why different loss between Neural Net error and our manual RMSE error
 *